parkbruh/pilogic-source/README.md

 # pilogic-source

-this is the source for my webpage, pilogic
+This is the source for my webpage, pilogic
-*it is still under development*
+*it is still under development.*

 [webpage available here (down)](https://pi.logicandproportion.com)
-more goodies coming soon
+more goodies coming soon!

 ## v.01

-make the webpage and upload to github
+Make the webpage and upload to github

 ## v.02

-update the design and dd a webring
+Update the design and add a webring